RationAI/xopat/src/README.md

  <summary>Advanced features:</summary>

 **Internal parameters** &emsp;
-The visualisation can internally support more parameters, these are set when the application is running and then used to support various sharing and caching.
+The visualization can internally support more parameters, these are set when the application is running and then used to support various sharing and caching.
 Worth noting are
-- `order` parameter for each visualisation goal, which can be an array of shader ID's - this order define the order of rendering, note that all data that is being rendered must be present (e.g. all data where in the data settings `visible=1` is set and which has no problems such as incorrect parameter values)
+- `order` parameter for each visualization goal, which can be an array of shader ID's - this order define the order of rendering, note that all data that is being rendered must be present (e.g. all data where in the data settings `visible=1` is set and which has no problems such as incorrect parameter values)
 - `cache` object inside each shader definition, contains cached values from the shader usage, its properties are dependent on the